 The Shadows Point to the Reality

 Though the daily/continual sanctuary system passed away the worship times remain.
 Morning and evening we are to individually worship God, with our hands, eyes, and hearts rising up in offering to the heavenly sanctuary, which also remains.
 This is also when the family unit gathers together to offer the sacrifices of praise and thanksgiving.
-Anciently, sacrifices were offered by the priesthood morning and evening, designating these times for prayer; but the Spirit of Prophecy confirms that these worship times remain unchanged and that it is our duty to observe them.
+Anciently, the priesthood offered sacrifices morning and evening, designating these times for prayer; but the Spirit of Prophecy confirms that these worship times remain unchanged and that it is our duty to observe them.

 And thou shalt say unto them, This is the offering made by fire which ye shall offer unto the LORD; two lambs of the first year without spot day by day, for a continual burnt offering.
 The one lamb shalt thou offer in the morning, and the other lamb shalt thou offer at even.

 — Numbers 28:3-4